matemax/lunasdk/docs/_sources/sdk/matching.rst.txt

 A simple rule to help you decide which storage to opt for:

-    #) when searching among less than a hundred descriptors use separat descriptor object;
+    #) when searching among less than a hundred descriptors use separate descriptor object;

-    #) when searching among bigger number of descriptors usea batch.
+    #) when searching among bigger number of descriptors use a batch.

 .. automodule:: lunavl.sdk.faceengine.descriptors